DennisSchenkel/sessionminds-frontend/README.md

 A check for an expired refresh token was missing that deletes all data fram the local storage to enable normal loading again.

 ## Credits

+### Resources

+To give topics unique icons, emojis have been used.
+A great resource for finding the correct code was [prosettings.com](https://www.prosettings.com/emoji-list/)

 ### Code Sources